-While the global pandemic has meant the cancellation of all live events for the 2020 Shell Eco-marathon season, we have been working on a refreshed programme that will continue to recognise the hard work and passion that Shell Eco-marathon teams put in every year, and offer new ways to participate.
+In the wake of the pandemic and the cancellation of live track events in 2020, a refreshed virtual programme was launched to recognise the hard work and passion that Shell Eco-marathon teams put in every year, offering them new ways to participate despite not being able to get on the track.

-With some familiar competitions made completely virtual, to new virtual learning opportunities with industry experts, plus introducing brand new ways for teams to compete, we aim for Shell Eco-marathon to continue being a platform that inspires, challenges and provides students the chance to actively collaborate and learn in a virtual environment in 2020, even if unable to get together as a team.
+From making some familiar competitions completely virtual, to launching new virtual learning opportunities with industry experts, and introducing brand new ways for teams to compete; the aim of the 2020 Shell Eco-marathon season was to inspire, challenge and provide students the chance to actively collaborate and learn, even if unable to get together as a team.

-So, read on to find out what we’ve been up to, what’s coming up and how you can get involved.
+So, read on for the highlights of the 2020 virtual programme; and what’s coming up in the 2021 programme and how you can get involved.

 We have taken the decision that all student teams who qualified to participate in the Shell Eco-marathon Americas, Shell Eco-marathon Asia or the Shell Eco-marathon Europe competitions in 2020 will still receive the travel allowance they would have been entitled to if they had attended the event.
 This will be calculated in the same way as it was in 2019.